 DAY 14 (Sat Oct 31) Kyoto or Osaka Free Day (B)

-Today is a free day for guests to explore at their own pace.
-You can choose to stay in Kyoto, diving deeper into its temples, gardens, and cultural districts, or take a short train ride to Osaka, known for its vibrant energy, street food, and modern attractions.
-Whether you’re interested in history, shopping, or simply soaking in the atmosphere, this is a great opportunity to customize your experience.
-Barry will be available to offer recommendations and assist with planning to help make the most of your day.
+Today is a free day to explore at your own pace.
+Stay in Kyoto to dive deeper into its temples, gardens, and cultural districts, or take a short train to Osaka for street food, shopping, and modern attractions.
+Whether you're into history, shopping, food, or just soaking in the atmosphere, it’s a great chance to personalize your day.
+Barry will be available to offer tips and help with planning.

 DAY 15 (Sun Nov 1) Train Kyoto to Tokyo & Ginza Evening (B,D)

 Today, we’ll make our way to Tokyo by train, watching the landscape shift from Kyoto’s timeless charm to the dynamic energy of Japan’s capital.
-After settling into our hotel, we’ll spend the evening exploring Ginza—Tokyo’s stylish shopping and dining district—known for its bright lights, upscale boutiques, and lively atmosphere.
+After settling into our hotel, we’ll spend the evening exploring Ginza.
+From high-end department stores and designer shops to sleek cafés, art galleries, and gourmet restaurants, it’s a vibrant area perfect for strolling, browsing, and soaking in the city's sophisticated side.

 Ginza District